marmelab/ng-admin/UPGRADE-0.8.md

 ## View and Entity URL customization

-Arguments for the anonymous function of the entity url customisation was changed.
+Arguments for the anonymous function of the entity url customisation were changed.

 ``` diff
 - nga.entity('comments').url(function(view, entityId) {